Affiliated Faculty

 UNC Charlotte | College of Education

-Dr. Heather Coffey is a Professor in the Department of Middle, Secondary and K-12 Education and serves as the Director of the UNC Charlotte Writing Project.
-Dr. Coffey’s primary teaching responsibilities include graduate English language arts methods as well as service-learning courses.
+Dr. Heather Coffey is Professor of English Language Education in the Department of Middle, Secondary and K-12 Education and serves as the Director of the UNC Charlotte Writing Project.
+She completed her Ph.D. at UNC-Chapel Hill in 2009.
 Her research interests include ways to develop critical literacy with urban learners, bridging the gap between educational theory and practice in teacher education, and supporting in-service teachers in urban school settings through professional development.
-Dr. Coffey’s record of publication includes book chapters and articles in refereed practitioner and research journals.
-She is currently investigating the ways in which urban learners can develop agency through research and writing and work for social justice in their communities.
+Dr. Coffey has been recognized widely for her excellence and teaching and commitment to service.
+She has received the AERA, Service-Learning and Experiential Education SIG Outstanding Conference Submission Award (2021), UNC Charlotte’ s Bank of America Teaching Excellence Award (2020), and was the nominee for the UNC Board of Governors Award for Excellence in Teaching Award.

 James Davis